dev-nirob1/vue-fundamentals/readme.md

 </template>
 ```
 Here, count starts at 0 and increase by one every time the button is clicked.
 In Javascript(logic), you need to update it with .value, but in template(HTML), you just use {{count}}.

+# 𝚠̲𝚑̲𝚊̲𝚝̲ ̲𝚒̲𝚜̲ ̲𝚁̲𝚎̲active𝚏(̲)̲:̲
+ Reactive is the basic/default way in vue to make objects and arrays reactive.
+It tracks mutation so the DOM updates automatically when value changes.
+It has few limitation that it doesn't work on premitive value like (Number, String, Booleans).
+For those you need to use ref().